frankiefab100/Resource-Edge-Landing-Page/README.md

 ## **Project Overview** ✨
 Resource Edge is a Human resource and Logistics management landing page.
-A task to translate a UI/UX design template into a frontend application using React library.
+An assigned task to translate a UI/UX design template into a frontend application using React library.

 [Figma Design](https://www.figma.com/file/aZBjlwJ8fAiUTCJnss6kpS/Learnable-21'-STest)